balupton/plant-vs-animal-products/README.md

 It is not about [maximising our murder](http://balupton.tumblr.com/post/78297493011/joel-salatin-of-polyface-farm-uses-we-murder), but [minimising it](http://balupton.tumblr.com/post/70074081942/veganism-its-about-reducing-our-harm).
 We do not require to enslave, torture and murder animals for their products and by-products (which kills more plants and animals), instead we can choose plant based alternatives (which saves more plants and animals).

-### General; I like murdering people, I like the taste, they make me feel important
+### General; I like murdering people, I like the taste, it makes me feel important
 Unfortunately your [conspicous consumption](http://en.wikipedia.org/wiki/Conspicuous_consumption) is [ending the world](http://balupton.tumblr.com/post/80568628703/nasa-funded-study-industrial-civilisation-headed-for)...
 Which just makes yourself, and your buddies not look big and tall, but the losers taking everyone down with their [selfish](http://balupton.tumblr.com/post/79544841478/off-to-get-tied-up-malnutritioned-then-murdered) and [oppressive](http://balupton.tumblr.com/post/64768987175/stories-from-indonesia-live-export-investigation) ways — hardly a self-image that will get you places.
 Perhaps time to seriously reconsider what your actions (your purchases, your votes with your dollar) are saying about you?